alvzed/stickling/README.md

 ![Greenhouse view desktop](/wireframes/greenhouse_desktop.png)

-These three images above match what are the three main features of stickling.
-All they are meant to separate the different types of posts that stickling focuses on.
+These three images above match what are the three main features of Stickling.
+They are meant to separate the different types of posts that Stickling focuses on.

 ![Mobile view desktop](/wireframes/mobile_view.png)

-As you can see these is only one wireframe for the mobile view, it is this way because it was used more to represent the general ratio the content would have on the mobile view compared to the desktop view.
+As you can see there is only one wireframe for the mobile view.
+It is this way because it was used more to represent the general ratio of the content on the mobile view compared to the desktop view.

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 The minimal viable product of this project is based around the CRUD functionality of the posts and comments.
 The user authentication was deemed as not essential at this point due to the complexity that it would entail.
 You can read more about this in the features left to implement section.